When is The Falcon and The Winter Soldier TV series released on Disney+?

 — Fandom (@getFANDOM) November four, 2019

-Sebastian Stan and Anthony Mackie will, after all, reprise their roles because the titular superheroes.

-It has additionally been confirmed that Captain America: Civil Conflict star Daniel Bruhl will return to the MCU as Zemo – the legal mastermind who drove a wedge between Captain America and Iron Man –and that he’ll lastly be sporting the character’s iconic purple masks from the comics.
-Take a look at this first-look picture of him in motion!
+It has additionally been confirmed that Captain America: Civil Struggle star Daniel Bruhl will return to the MCU as Zemo – the felony mastermind who drove a wedge between Captain America and Iron Man –and that he’ll lastly be sporting the character’s iconic purple masks from the comics.
+Try this first-look picture of him in motion!

-Baron Zemo’s notorious masked look has now been totally revealed on this official new picture from #TheFalconAndTheWinterSoldier! pic.twitter.com/32aFWQUus6

 — MCU Direct (@MCU_Direct) November 12, 2019

-Wyatt Russell is about to seem as USAgent, a Captain America copycat with a darkish aspect, who could be glimpsed in new idea artwork in a well-known costume…
+Wyatt Russell is about to seem as USAgent, a Captain America copycat with a darkish facet, who might be glimpsed in new idea artwork in a well-known costume…

 John Walker/US Agent (Wyatt Russell) as Captain America in #TheFalconAndTheWinterSoldier pic.twitter.com/iYcGfr7ovB